Louis-Aime/Milesian-calendar/Milesian-Locale/README.md

 see [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleString]
 for details on Locale and Options passed to Intl.DateTimeFormat ()

-## unicodeTester.html and unicodeTester.js
+## UnicodeTester.html, UnicodeTester.js, UnicodeTesterDebug.js
-A simple demonstration page that uses the abone functions and enables it to understand how Unicode calendars are rendered with several browser.
+A simple demonstration page that uses the abone functions and enables it to understand how Unicode calendars are rendered with several browsers.
+Module UnicodeTesterDebug.js is a variant to UnicodeTester.js, for debug purposes.